Iron ore jumps to five-week high on improved China data, stimulus

 The official purchasing managers' index (PMI) in August rose to 49.7 from 49.3 a year before, according to the National Bureau of Statistics, staying below the 50-point level demarcating contraction from expansion.
 The reading was above a forecast of 49.4.

-China will unblock financing channels of stocks, bonds and loans for private enterprises and support their listing and refinancing, its central bank said on Thursday.
+China will unblock financing channels of stocks, bonds and loans for private enterprises and support their listing and refinancing, its central bank said.

-Also, two of China's biggest cities - Guangzhou and Shenzhen in southern China - eased mortgage curbs on Wednesday after Chinese authorities called on cities to broaden the definition of first-home mortgage as part of a string of other measures to revive the troubled property market.
+Also, two big cities - Guangzhou and Shenzhen - eased mortgage curbs on Wednesday after Chinese authorities called on cities to broaden the definition of first-home mortgage as part of a string of other measures to revive the troubled property market.

 Steel benchmarks on the Shanghai Futures Exchange strengthened as well.
-Rebar SRBcv1 climbed 1.22% to 3,738 yuan a ton, hot-rolled coil SHHCcv1 grew 1.89%, wire rod SWRcv1 added 0.23% and stainless steel SHSScv1 edged up 0.26%.
+Rebar SRBcv1 climbed 1.27% to 3,740 yuan a ton, hot-rolled coil SHHCcv1 rose 1.89%, wire rod SWRcv1 nudged up 0.07% and stainless steel SHSScv1 added 0.93%.

 Daily crude steel output in China will likely reach 3 million tons in August, consultancy Mysteel said in a report on Wednesday.